krazydanny/laravel-repository/README.md

 Current available methods for caching Laravel models store the entire PHP object in cache.
 That consumes a lot of extra storage and results in slower response times, therefore having a more expensive infrastructure.

-Laravel Model Repository stores only the business specific data of your model necesary to recreate exactly the same instance later, after being loaded by PHP.
+Laravel Model Repository stores only the business specific data of your model in order to recreate exactly the same instance later (after data being loaded from cache).
 Saving more than 50% of cache storage and significantly reducing response times from the cache server.

 <br>

 Installation
 ------------
-Make sure you have configured a cache connection and driver in your Laravel project.
+Make sure you have properly configured a cache connection and driver in your Laravel/Lumen project.
 You can find cache configuration instructions for Laravel at https://laravel.com/docs/6.x/cache and for Lumen at https://lumen.laravel.com/docs/6.x/cache

 ### Laravel version Compatibility